 Artabanus looked at him, keenly but not unkindly.
 “Perhaps you are not made for campaigning, my boy.
 Perhaps your reign should focus on consolidation rather than conquest.”

-And so, through Artabanus’s quiet wisdom, Xerxes began to learn a lesson which many sons of powerful or accomplished fathers could stand to learn: that a son cannot subsist on the dregs of identity left behind by his father, that every man must navigate the world in his own way.
+And so, through Artabanus’s quiet words, Xerxes began to learn a lesson which many sons of powerful or accomplished fathers could stand to learn: that a son cannot subsist on the dregs of identity left behind by his father, that every man must navigate the world in his own way.

 After a long winter and spring of cat and mouse, Mardonius’s stranded army was definitively crushed by a Greek coalition that summer in a pitched battle near the town of Plataea in Boeotia.
 Xerxes never attempted another invasion, of Greece or anywhere else, but devoted himself instead to a multitude of building and engineering projects that made the lands his predecessors had conquered more beautiful and pleasant places for the people who lived there.
 He ruled gently, almost as if he sought to atone for what he had done before, and his people slowly came to see that out of the depths of his humiliation he had forged a hard-won wisdom.
 Some of them even forgave him for the death and suffering which his earlier impetuosity and insecurity had visited upon so many.